Hell Is Other Robots: Plot

 After a Beastie Boys concert, Bender attends a party with his old friend, Fender, a giant guitar amp.
 At the party, Bender and the other robots abuse electricity by "jacking on," and Bender develops an addiction.
 After receiving a near-lethal dose from an electrical storm, Bender realizes he has a problem and searches for help.
 He joins the Temple of Robotology, accepting the doctrine of eternal damnation in Robot Hell should he sin.
 After baptizing him in oil, the Reverend Lionel Preacherbot welds the symbol of Robotology to Bender's case.
 As Bender begins to annoy his co-workers with his new religion, Fry and Leela decide they want the "old Bender" back.
 They fake a delivery to Atlantic City, New Jersey and tempt Bender with alcohol, prostitutes and easy targets for theft.
 He eventually succumbs, rips off the Robotology symbol and throws it away, causing it to beep ominously.

-While seducing three female robots in his Trump Trapezoid room, Bender is interrupted by a knock at his room door.
+While seducing three female robots in his room at Trump Trapezoid, Bender is interrupted by a knock at his room door.
 He opens the door and is knocked unconscious.
 He awakens to see the Robot Devil and finds himself in Robot Hell.
 The Robot Devil reminds Bender that he agreed to be punished for sinning when he joined Robotology.
 After discovering Bender is missing, Fry and Leela track him down using Nibbler's sense of smell.
 They eventually find the entrance to Robot Hell in an abandoned amusement park.
 A musical number starts as the Robot Devil begins detailing Bender's punishment.
 As the song ends, Fry and Leela arrive and try to reason with the Robot Devil on Bender's behalf.

 The Robot Devil tells them that the only way to win back Bender's soul is to beat him in a fiddle-playing contest, as required under the "Fairness in Hell Act of 2275".
 The Robot Devil goes first, playing Antonio Bazzini's "La Ronde des Lutins".
-Leela responds, having experience in playing the drums, but after a few notes it is clear Leela's fiddle-playing is pathetic, so she assaults the Robot Devil with the fiddle instead.
-As Fry, Leela, and Bender flee the Robot Devil's clutches, Bender steals the wings off a flying torture robot, attaches them to his back, and airlifts Fry and Leela to safety.
+Leela responds, having experience in playing the drums, but after a few screeching notes, Leela says it's time for the drum solo and smacks the Robot Devil with the fiddle.
+As Fry, Leela, and Bender flee, Bender steals the wings off a flying torture robot, attaches them to his back, and airlifts Fry and Leela to safety.
 Leela drops the heavy golden fiddle onto the Robot Devil's head, making them light enough to escape.
 Bender promises to never be too good or too evil, but to remain as he was before joining the Temple of Robotology.
 Over the closing credits, a remix of the show's theme song plays instead of the original version.